IllimitedandCompany/TradingServer/README.md

 # Trading Server

-Today, we’ll get you up and running with a server/web application that you’ll then be able to build off of..
+Let's get you up and running with a server/web application that you’ll then be able to build off of..
 But first, there are a few accounts you’ll need to set up and technologies you’ll need to install on your computer.

 ## Part One: Getting the code on your machine